Compiled Basic Game Guide

 Action 1.
 Choose an Army Card

-First, choose any one of your Army Cards to use on your turn.
+First, choose one of your Army Cards to use on your turn.
+You can't choose a card if all of its figures have been destroyed.

 Action 2.
-Move Figure(s) on Your Army Card
+Move Figure(s) shown on your Army Card

-Now you may move any or all figures on your chosen Army Card, if you want to.
+Now you may move any or all figures shown on your chosen Army Card.
 Follow these rules for moving each figure:

 EXAMPLE 3EXAMPLE 3: Basic Movement